xpolicy/xpolicy/README.md

 For example, if the policy contains `subjects`, then the operation must contain `subject`, or else it is automatically rejected.

-# Rules
+# Rule

-Rules allow you to impose conditions on the attributes of a desired operation.
+A rule allows you to impose conditions on the attributes of a desired operation.
 You can use rules on the `subject`, `action`, `resource`, and `context` of an operation.